mdn/dom-examples/README.md

 - The "web-share" directory contains a basic demo to show usage of the [Web Share API](https://developer.mozilla.org/docs/Web/API/Navigator/share).
 [View the demo live](https://mdn.github.io/dom-examples/web-share/).

-- The "web-workers" directory contains several demos to show how [Web Workers](https://developer.mozilla.org/docs/Web/API/Web_Workers_API) work.
-For example, [view the simple web worker demo live](https://mdn.github.io/dom-examples/web-workers/simple-web-worker/).
+- The "web-workers" directory contains several demos that show how [Web Workers](https://developer.mozilla.org/docs/Web/API/Web_Workers_API) operate.
+For example, view the live [simple web worker demo](https://mdn.github.io/dom-examples/web-workers/simple-web-worker/).

 - The ["webgl-examples"](webgl-examples/README.md) directory contains a number of WebGL examples that demonstrate the [WebGL API](https://developer.mozilla.org/docs/Web/API/WebGL_API), which is used for 2D and 3D graphics on the web.